aaronfagan/pushover-cli/README.md

 ```

 ### Upgrade/Downgrade
-You can upgrade or downgrade to any version by specifying the version number, like `v1.1.0`.
+You can upgrade or downgrade to any release version by specifying the version number, like `v1.1.0`.
 ```
 pushover --upgrade v1.1.0
 ```